 In addition to this, every year the government of Bhutan sets aside resources that are used to conserve parks.
 These resources support activities that prevent hunting and poaching and assist communities who live in parks to manage natural resources efficiently.

-In a 2016 Ted Talk titled, “This country isn’t just carbon neutral – it’s carbon negative”, Tshering Tobgay – formerly the Prime Minister of Bhutan – highlighted the country’s innovative strategies.
+In a 2016 Ted Talk titled, “This country isn’t just carbon neutral – it’s carbon negative”, Tshering Tobgay – the former prime minister of Bhutan – highlighted the country’s innovative strategies.

-Bhutan’s incredible carbon-negative efforts have shown us how we can address climate change with compassion, commitment and creativity and come out on top.
+Bhutan has made possible what no other country has been able to achieve.
+This carbon-negative country has shown us how we can address climate change with compassion, commitment and creativity and come out on top.